There are few flavor combinations that I love as much as lemon and blueberry- and this Lemon Blueberry Sour Cream Pound Cake is no exception!

 What Does Sour Cream do for Cakes?

-Finally, the boost of acidity that sour cream adds to the batter softens the strands of gluten, which also contributes to the tender texture of the cake.
-The higher fat content of the sour cream also does wonders for the cakes texture and richness.
+The boost of acidity that sour cream adds to the batter softens the strands of gluten, which also contributes to the tender texture of the cake.

 Don't miss our other sour cream cakes including Lemon Sour Cream Cake, Strawberry Sour Cream Cake, and White Almond Sour Cream Cake just to name a few!